brianyamasaki/WorkoutBuddyVue/README.md

 ### Ideas

-- only allow editing of workout in edit mode of list
-- Store workout in localstorage
 - allow manual and automatic sorting of workout items
 - allow aerobic vs. weight items
 - allow saving of adjustments for weight machines